otrv4/otrv4/otrv4.md

 `Verify({A_1, A_2, A_3}, σ, m)`, a verification function.

-(TODO: the above Auth invocation is incorrect, we need to give it three public keys)
 #### Domain parameters

 We reuse the previously defined generator in Cramer-Shoup of DRE: